-All students subject to the requirements of the Texas Success Initiative must take the Texas Higher Education Assessment (THEA), Compass, or the ASSET test.
+All students subject to the requirements of the Texas Success Initiative must take the TSI Assessment.
 Students must present scores to register for classes unless otherwise exempt, or are majoring in programs of less than 43 credit hours.

 The LSC-O Testing Center is dedicated to providing students ample opportunities to obtain TSI scores necessary for late enrollment through the twelfth class day.